babbarutkarsh/babbarutkarsh/README.md

 - 👯 I’m looking to collaborate with other geeks and create awesome stuff
 - 🥅 2021 Goals: Contribute more to Open Source projects and make awesome personal projects
 - ⚡ Fun fact: I love to paint and sing
-- 🧠 learning and exploring Django Web Framework
+- 🧠 Freelancing in Django Web Framework

 ### Connect with me: